The Big Picture On FHA’s Kiddie Condo Loans:

 Another challenge with going in on a rental property with someone else is that you need a mutually agreed-upon exit strategy.
 But when you’re buying as a long-term investment, there’s no obvious exit.

 It happens all the time: one person decides they want to sell, and the other party is happy to keep collecting rents.
-Which is fine if the one party can afford to buy the existing party out, but what happens if they can’t afford to do so?
+This is fine if the one party can afford to buy the existing party out, but what happens if they can’t afford to do so?

 These challenges aren’t necessarily deal-breakers, but they’re worth discussing before going in on a house hacking deal.